chef-partners/azuredevops-chef/overview.md

 The endpoint securely contains the following information:

 * Chef Server URL - URL to the chef server including the organization
-* User ID - Named user on the Chef server that has admin permissions
+* User ID - A Named user on the Chef server that has admin permissions
-* User Key - Private key for the specified user
+* User Key - Private key (in .pem format) for the specified user
-* SSL Verify - Verify the Chef certificate.
-Set to `false` is using self signed certificates
+* SSL Verify - Verify the SSL certificate for the Chef Server.
+Set to `false` if you are using self signed certificates.

 ## Upload cookbook to Chef Server